JTaisey389/reading-notes201.md/Read02.md

 `<p><s>Was $2,995</s></p>`
 `<p>Now only $2,994</p>`

+### ***Introductions to CSS***
+What we will cover in this section:
+ 1. What CSS Does

+ 2. How CSS Works

+ 3. Rules, Properties, and Values

+### Understanding CSS: Thinking within the box
+- To understand how CSS works is to imagine there is an invisible box around every HTML element.
+With CSS this allows you to create rules that control the way that each individual box and the content of that box is presented.

+### CSS Associates Style with rules and elements in HTML
+- CSS will contain a selector and a declaration.

+Example: p {font-family: times;}
+- P is the selector and within the currly brackets is the declaration

+Within declarations, you have a property and a value.
+Example: {font-family: Arial; color: yellow;}
+- The property is the font family with the value being Arial.

+### External CSS
+- With CSS you can link external documents to CSS.
+If you have an HTML page you would need to link your CSS to that sheet.

+Example: < link href="css/style.css" type="text/css" rel="stylesheet"/>
+You are probably asking yourself what did I just type.
+Well here is the explanation!
+ The link to tell your browser where to find the CSS files to be used. href specifies the path to the CSS files, type refers to the type of document.
+Finally, rel specifies the relationship between the HTML page and the file it's linked to.

+### Using Internal CSS
+- Just like external CSS you have the option to use internal CSS.
+Internal CSS works, in the same way, external CSS and it will apply a style to a selector you have chosen.

+### CSS Selectors
+- There are multiple types of selectors that allow you to target specific rules to an HTML element.

+Overview of Selectors:
+- Universal Selector: * {} These target all elements on a page
+- Type Selector: h1, h2,h3, {} Targets specific elements
+- Class Selector: .note {} Targets any element whose class attribute has a value of note p.note {} Targets only < p> elements whose class attribute has a value of note
+- ID Selector: #introduction {} Targets elements whose id attribute has a value of introduction
+- Child Selector: li>a {} Targets any < a> elements that are children of an < li> element
+- Descendant Selector: p a {} Targets and < a> elements that sit inside a < p> element, even if there are other elements nested between them
+- Adjacent Sibiling Selector: hl+p {} Targets the first < p> element after any < h1> element, but not other < p> elements
+- General Sibling Selector: hl~p {} If you had two < p> elements that are sibilings of an < h1> element, this rule would apply.

+### How CSS Rules Cascade
+- If there are two or more rules that apply to the same element, it is important to understand which will take place.
+- If the two selectors are identical, the latter of the two will take precedence.
+- If there is a selector that is more specific than the others, the more specific rule will take precedence over more general ones.

+### Inheritance
+- If you specify the font-family or color properties on a body element they will apply to most child elements.
+That is because the value of the font-family property is inherited by child elements.

+### ***Introduction to JavaScript***
+What we will cover in this section:
+1. The language syntax and grammar
+2. Giving instructions

+### Statements
+- A script is a series of instructions that a computer can follow one-by-one.
+Each instruction or step is known as a statement.

+### Comments
+- Writing comments to explain what your code does is a good practice.
+It's a great way for you to navigate the written code and understand what you have written.

+### What is a variable
+- A script will have to temporarily store the bits of information it needs to do its job.
+It can store this data in variables, variables change, or vary each time a script runs.

+### Data Types
+- JavaScript distinguishes between numbers, strings, and true or false values known as booleans.
+These are all data types which include, numbers, strings, and booleans.

+### Arrays
+- An array is a special type of variable.
+It doesn't just store one value; it stores a list of values.
+Within arrays, you have values that are accessed as if they are in a numbered list.

+### Expressions
+- An expression evaluates into a single value.
+In general, there are two types of expressions.
+Expressions that assign just a value to a variable, or an expression that uses two or more values to return a single value.
+- Within an expression there are things called operators; they allow programmers to create a single value from one or more values.

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)
 - [Read 03 HTML List CSS Boxes JS Control Flow](Read03.md)